Erbil SC: 2000s and rise to the top of domestic football

+Erbil finished 6th in the 2001-02 season, continuing their upward trajectory in domestic football.

+The following two seasons were abandoned due to the 2003 Iraq war and the ensuing internal conflicts, which made it unsafe to continue holding football matches.

+The football federation was successful in hosting the 2004–05 season, where Erbil reached the final stage but finished 2nd in their group behind Al Quwa Al Jawiya.

-In the summer of 2005, Shaker left rivals Duhok SC to coach Erbil.
+In the summer of 2005, Nadhim Shaker left rivals Duhok SC to coach Erbil.
 In the 2005–06 season, Erbil started slow, only just managing to finish third in Group A just ahead of Sirwan FC on goal difference to advance to the second round.
 Erbil topped their group in the second round to advance to the end of season play-offs where they met southern giants Najaf FC in a two-legged home and away tie.
 Erbil were beaten by Najaf by a 4–1 scoreline which basically dented all hope of reaching the play-off final for the title.
 In the home leg, Erbil were winning 1–0 when the match got suspended with a replay taking place five days later with the match resulting in a 1–1 scoreline.
 This meant Erbil were knocked out of a chance of winning the championship but would instead take part in the third-place play-off match.
-This match didn't take place as in the other semi-final match between the two Baghdad giants, Al-Quwa Al-Jawiya and Al-Zawra'a.
+This match did not take place as in the other semi-final match between the two Baghdad giants, Al-Quwa Al-Jawiya and Al-Zawra'a.
 The second match of the leg was cancelled as the Al-Quwa players walked off the pitch, resulting in their disqualification and Erbil getting the automatic third-place finish.
 All in all, it was a strong first season under Shaker and that summer the team improved personnel ready for the next season.
+Their 3rd-place finish meant that the team would qualify to the Arab Club Championship.

+The great season that Erbil enjoyed led to a spur of investment, combined with the several deteriorating security situation in Baghdad and the southern provinces, Erbil became the premier destination for local players, including Luay Salah, and the runner up top goal scorer of the previous season, Mustafa Karim.
+Erbil rode that momentum throughout the season, leading to them winning the league title for the first time in the 06-07 season.
+Erbil became the first Kurdish club to win the Iraqi league title, and only the third team outside of Baghdad to win the title.
+Ahmed Salah was the top goal scorer that season, the first time a player from Erbil to finish as top goal scorer of the season, and the team was captained by Rafid Badr Al-Deen.

+Winning the Iraqi league meant that Erbil would take part of the Asian Champions League for the first time ever Their first match was against Qatari sideAl-Gharafa SC, which finished in a 1–1 draw.
+The team finished 3rd in group D with 8 points.